UbhiTS/ad-alexadoorwindowannounce/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

+## New in v1.0.6: Door/Window Open Delay, and Close Announcement Control

 Alexa and other smart speakers (media_player) announce your doors/windows opening and closing.
 Comes in handy specially for garage doors or side/main exits for homes and shops where you need to stay informed of any changes.
 Trust me, it's a secured feeling to know the status of your garage, main/side exits.

 Ever since we've set this up in our home, we don't think we can do without it now.
 Your home suddenly gets a voice, something like Jarvis ...
 Awesome!